Conflict Updates Give to JUC Current Students Consortium

 This course is offered online with an in-person field study component.

-Description: At the conclusion of the semester, students will embark on a nine-day narrative, historical, and archaeological field study on Patmos and at the seven cities of the Apocalypse in Turkey (Ephesus, Laodicea, Philadelphia, Sardis, Thyatira, Pergamum, and Smyrna).
-The itinerary includes two travel days and seven days of field study in Greece and Turkey.
+Description: At the conclusion of the semester, students will embark on a eight-day narrative, historical, and archaeological field study on Patmos and at the seven cities of the Apocalypse in Turkey (Ephesus, Laodicea, Philadelphia, Sardis, Thyatira, Pergamum, and Smyrna).
 This field study is mandatory for all students taking the course for credit.
 It is optional for audit students.

 Sample Itinerary: View Here